Azure-Samples/copilot-openai-todo/demo.md

 - Copilot in VS Code comes in different forms and at different places, as you'll see along the demo.
   * Here, I'm using the Copilot chat extension, which is nowadays my preferred way to use Copilot to interact with my code.
+  * I'll show you throughout this session that using Copilot works the same as when you're pair-programming with your colleague.

 ### Project insights

+- !
+I was told that this project was using JavaScript and Azure, but besides that, I don't know much about it.
+But hey let's just ask Copilot.

 - @workspace what's the stack used in this project?
   * @workspace what's the stack of the server?